kendarorg/PhpNuget/README.md

 * Copy the content of the directory "src" in the location you choose for the server. *DO NOT COPY THE WEB.CONFIG IF IN IIS*
 * Verify to have write permissions on the "db" directory.
 * Open the setup page at http://myhost/mynuget/setup.php and follow the wizard
-* If under IIS set the path of 'php-cgi.exe'
+* If under IIS set the path of 'php-cgi.exe' (leave blank if your hosting already configured PHP)
 * Change the password, email and login of the administration without worries.
 * Rename the setup.php to setup.bak
 * Now open http://myhost/mynuget and see the gallery